Oxalis violacea

 - Poison Symptoms:

 - All parts of the plant have toxic potential, although the possibility of serious effects is usually limited to ingestions of large quantities.
 Consuming Oxalis species can produce colic in horses, and kidney failure is possible if significant amounts are eaten.
-Caution: large quantities may cause trembling, cramps, and staggering as in grazing animals.
+Caution: large quantities may cause trembling, cramps, and staggering for grazing animals.

 - Poison Toxic Principle: